bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/m/MarkingRodMovementLength_0yycL4CG92IuVgPQIqAk$Z/Documentation.md

-The movement of the bar which indicates the turnout position.
+The length of the movement bar which indicates the turnout position.